macborkow/framework_webgl/README.md

-# Getting Started with Create React App
+# Framework

+Playing around with the idea of making a three.js game.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).